clinical-biomarkers/biomarker-score-calculator/README.md

 ### Custom Rules

 The biomarker score calculator also supports a custom format for creating completely custom rules.
 This format is much more powerful than simply overriding the default weights using an overrides file.
 If both a rules file and an overrides file is provided, the overrides will be applied first and then the rules.
+Some example rules are located in the [examples directory](https://github.com/clinical-biomarkers/biomarker-score-calculator/tree/main/examples).

 Using the `-r` argument you can pass the path to a JSON file which specifies your custom scoring rules.
 The format specification is as follows: